-Swanton's adjusted debt service coverage ratio measured 1.28x and 1.20x in 2014 and 2015, respectively, an increase over the three prior years which were all approximately 1.05 times.
-The higher coverage levels in the past two years are due primarily to additional amounts billed to project participants for the purpose of building up a project reserve fund.
-These billings increased project revenues.
-However, due to the nature of the project in several regional markets, the project participants received credits through the authority's power settlement process of \$6.2 million and \$5 million in 2014 and 2015, respectively, offsetting the higher invoices.
+Swanton's debt service coverage ratio averaged 1.26x for the last three years (2014-2016), an increase over the three prior years (2011-2013) which were all approximately 1.05 times.
+The higher coverage levels in the past three years are due primarily to increased project revenues, which were a result of additional amounts billed to project participants for the purpose of building up a project reserve fund.
+However, due to the revenues earned by the Swanton plant in several regional markets, the project participants received bill credits through the authority's power settlement process.
+In the last four years (2013-2016) Swanton plant revenues earned in the market have been in excess of the payments paid by the participants to VPPSA, thereby offsetting the higher invoices and demonstrating the value of the plant for its participants.
+Debt service coverage in 2017 is expected to be slightly higher at 1.35x due to the mid-year defeasance of a note payable which was paid down in April 2017 and thus results in slightly lower debt service requirements.